HosungYou/SLR-Automation-with-GPT-4/README.md

 - [Disclaimer](#disclaimer)

 ## Features
-- **Direct PDF Processing from Google Drive**: Processes PDFs directly from a specified Google Drive folder.
+- **Direct PDF Processing from Google Drive**: Processes PDFs directly from a specified Google Drive folder without needing to download them locally.
 - **Text Extraction**: Extracts text from PDFs, focusing on the first few pages to stay within GPT-4's context window.
-- **GPT-4 Evaluation**: Uses GPT-4 to assess each paper based on SLR inclusion criteria:
+- **Automated Quality Assessment (QA)**: Uses GPT-4 to assess each paper based on SLR inclusion criteria:
-  - Relevance
+  - Relevance to the research focus
-  - Methodology Quality
-  - Clarity of Findings
+  - Clarity of proposed framework or methodology
-  - Contribution to Field
+  - Contribution to the field
+  - Discussion of limitations
+  - Methodology description quality
+- **Detailed Justification**: Provides justifications for each evaluation, making the quality assessment transparent and reproducible.
-- **Results Recording**: Writes the evaluation results to a specified Google Sheet for easy review.
+- **Results Recording**: Writes the evaluation results, justifications, and a final QA score to a specified Google Sheet for easy review and reference.

 ## Prerequisites
 - **Python 3.9 or higher**